Deen-Adam/AbokyBot/README.md

 ### Running Aboky Locally

-You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.
+You can test your Aboky by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.